 It is nontrivial to measure sideslip angle.
 In flight testing, it is typically measured using a vane-type transducer or a five-hole pressure probe, but such systems are not typically installed on small general aviation aircraft.
-Instead, lateral acceleration at the aircraft's center of gravity is used as a surrogate for sideslip angle.
+Instead, lateral acceleration is used as a surrogate for sideslip angle.
 When an aircraft is flown in a slip, aerodynamic forces on "side of the aircraft" traveling into the relative wind will create an acceleration that is not aligned with the orthogonal aircraft axes.
 Zero lateral acceleration indicates zero sideslip (assuming there are no other external forces not aligned with the aircraft axes, such as thrust asymmetry in a twin-engine aircraft), and non-zero lateral acceleration is related to sideslip in a non-linear manner that is based also on airspeed and aircraft weight.